List of speeches given by Adolf Hitler

 From his first speech in 1919 in Munich until the last speech in February 1945, Adolf Hitler, dictator of Nazi Germany from 1933 to 1945, gave a total of 1525 speeches.
 In 1932, for the presidential campaign and two federal elections that year, he gave the most speeches (totalling 241).
-Not all have been listed, as it is not practical to do so.

 Because the Reichstag building was destroyed by a fire on 27 February 1933, all of Hitler’s addresses to the Reichstag were held at the neighbouring Kroll Opera House.

 Speeches

 Bolded dates indicate a link to a separate article or full text on that particular speech.